starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 ## Conclusion

-While Bokeh demonstrates robust performance in handling large datasets, certain visual elements such as borders can drastically impact rendering and interaction speeds.
+While Bokeh **2.4.3** demonstrates robust performance in handling large datasets, certain visual elements such as borders can drastically impact rendering and interaction speeds.
 Optimizing these elements is crucial for enhancing the usability of the Starrydata Visualizer.

 ## Upcoming Improvements

 We are actively working on updating the Starrydata Visualizer to enhance its performance.
 These updates will focus on reducing rendering times and improving the responsiveness of interactive features.
 Stay tuned for these improvements in the near future.

+---

+**Additional Information**:

+- **HTML File Generation**: All HTML files used in the experiments were generated using Bokeh, ensuring consistency in the visualization approach and leveraging Bokeh's capabilities for handling large datasets.